 We’ve talked about accessibility testing before, but it bears repeating since this testing method is so pivotal (and often left out of many testing strategies).
-To have an accessible and truly successful app, it’s important for developers to take into consideration people with impairments—whether they be physical, auditory, visual, or cognitive—then incorporate alternative access to your app for those people.
+To have an accessible and truly successful app, it’s important for developers to take into consideration people with impairments—whether they be physical, auditory, visual, or cognitive—and then incorporate alternative access to your app for those people.
 Accessibility testing highlights the bugs in your app where the user experience may be inhibited for people with disabilities.

-Improving your app is obviously a positive move—any changes that enhance the user experience are good changes.
+Improving your app is a positive move—any changes that enhance the user experience are good changes.
 Unfortunately, most adjustments come with setbacks, especially in technology.
 Regression testing ensures that your app is still secure, accurate, and compliant following any updates, big or small.